 The Community Foundation of Bloomington and Monroe County was established in 1990 to encourage and manage philanthropic support for the long-term benefit of the community and all those who call it home.
-Today, we manage $31 million in assets representing more than 200 unique funds – each with its own defined purpose as stipulated by the inspired donors who provided the resources to create the fund.
-Each year distributions from these funds are returned to the community in the form of charitable grants to local non-profits and other exempt organizations like schools, churches, and governmental agencies.
-In fact, the Community Foundation has granted $29 million dollars back to this community in the last 30 years.
+Today, we have more than 250 unique funds – each with its own defined purpose as stipulated by the inspired donors who provided the resources to create the funds.
+Each year, distributions from these funds are returned to the community in the form of charitable grants to local nonprofits and other exempt organizations like schools, churches, and governmental agencies.
+In fact, the Community Foundation has granted more than $35 million dollars back to this community in the last 30 years.

-Generally, Community Foundation grants fall into two basic categories.
-They include grants awarded through competitive granting processes and those awarded in response to donor recommendations or designations.
-The latter category is supported through donor advised funds, designated funds, and agency endowment funds.
+Generally, Community Foundation grants fall into a few basic categories.
+They include grants awarded through competitive granting processes, proactive grantmaking, and those awarded in response to donor recommendations or designations.

 Dance & Movement Grant Initiative